Looking for the best landmarks in South America? Worry not.

 1. Iguazu Falls

-Named as a UNESCO Heritage Site since 1984, Iguazu Falls is one of the most spectacular sights in South America.
+Named as a UNESCO World Heritage Site since 1984, Iguazu Falls is one of the most spectacular sights in South America.
 275 falls rushes over the Parana Plateau over a gulf of nearly 2 miles in length.

 But the powerful forces of water aren’t the only thing nature has to show us in this incredible South American tourist attraction.
 Iguazu Falls are surrounded by a lush sub-tropical rainforest, which is home to many specifics of plants, birds and mammals.